avaneev/biteopt/README.md

 parameter is fixed, equals to 0.25.
 Instead of a crossover, the method uses randomization.
 Population size is equal to 30\*Dims, by default.
 Population is initialized with Gaussian sampling.

+## Sponsoring ##

+If you are regularly using BiteOpt in a commercial environment, you may consider donating/sponsoring the project.
+Please contact the author via aleksey.vaneev@gmail.com or info@voxengo.com.

 ## Citing ##